lingeringwillx/sims2py/README.md

 **pack_cpf(content)**

-Converts dictionaries created by the *unpack_cpf* function into a BytesIO file.
-Returns the file.
+Converts dictionaries created by the *unpack_cpf* function into a MemoryIO file and returns the file.

 # Dictionaries